Angela Rose: PAVE: Promoting Awareness, Victim Empowerment

 Rose founded PAVE: Promoting Awareness, Victim Empowerment in 2001 when she was still a senior at the University of Wisconsin.
 PAVE uses education and action to shatter the silence of sexual violence.
 PAVE's work has been illustrated on CNN and The Today Show.
 PAVE has created educational programming and tools as well as grassroots action campaigns.
 In 2002, PAVE produced a documentary called Transition to Survivor Parts 1 & 2 in which sexual assault survivors tell their stories.
 In the film, one woman talks about "blocking" her memories, becoming anorexic and self-harming.
 Another cries and talks of suicide.
 Eventually all the survivors went through counseling, friends, and family support.
 PAVE's Survivor Justice Campaign aims to bring awareness to perceived acts of misconduct towards victims of sexual assault throughout the criminal justice process.
 The organization, PAVE, inspired the creation of a chapter at the University of Wisconsin-Eau Claire and a men's sexual assault awareness group, Men Opposed to Sexual Assault (MOSA).

+Rose has since been removed as Executive Director by the board of the organization and is no longer in leadership.

 In 2005, Rose released a CD-ROM called "Sexual Violence: It Can Happen to You," in order to help educate people about sexual violence.